abluescarab/hacknet-AliasMod/README.md

 # Alias Mod
 This mod adds the ability to alias commands in Hacknet.
 You need [Hacknet Pathfinder](https://github.com/Arkhist/Hacknet-Pathfinder/releases) to use this mod.

+**Note: Due to a bug in Pathfinder 5.0.1, your aliases will not automatically reload when the game starts.
+You can enter any "alias" or "unalias" command to load the file.**

 ## Usage

     Usage: alias [option] [name[=value] ... ]